 I was educated at Oberlin College, with majors in English and Religion, minors in History and Classics.
 While attending Oberlin, I learned French Culinary Technology in the Experimental College, and the art of the circus clown in an Arena Performance Workshop led by Bill Irwin.
 I went on to study archaeology in Israel as part of the Joint Expedition to Tel El Hesi.

-I have more than thirty years experience in the martial arts, with a primary concentration in Shotokhan Karate.
+I have a black belt in Shotokhan Karate.
 I also have some knowledge of aikido, kenpo, judo, tai chi and krav maga.
+I do yoga, go for an occasional run and bicycle ride.

 I live in Northern Virginia, where I am married to Janet, my high school sweetheart.
 When we were dating in high school, Jan’s mother referred to me as “That Bill Kent.”
 Jan is an astronomer with a specialty in asteroids.
-She also teaches physics.
+She has retired from teaching science.

-We have two sons, Brandon, an IT professional who helped me with this web page, and Stephen, a statistician.
-When Brandon’s wife, Charron, a professional photographer, saw a sculpture and remarked that she had always wanted to use it as a backdrop, I impulsively asked her to take my picture in front of the work.
+We have two sons, Brandon, an IT executive who helped me with this web page, and Stephen, a statistician, and two grandsons, Kai and Aaron.
+When Brandon’s wife, Charron, a professional photographer (and mother of Kai), saw a sculpture, and remarked that she had always wanted to use it as a backdrop, I impulsively asked her to take my picture in front of the work.
 That photo is reproduced here.

-We also have a dog, a West Highland terrier named Daisy, who is walked at least twice a day.
+We also have two West Highland terriers named Cowboy and Athena, who insist on walking me at least twice a day.